ionic-team/ionic-app-scripts/README.md

 ## Custom Config Files

-In most cases, the defaults which Ionic provides covers the scenarios required by developers.
-However, Ionic App Scripts also comes with multiple ways to configure and override the defaults for each of the various tasks.
-Note that Ionic will also apply its defaults for any property that was not provided by custom configurations.
+In many cases, the defaults which Ionic provides covers most of the scenarios required by developers.
+However, Ionic App Scripts does provide multiple ways to configure and override the defaults for each of the various tasks.
+Note that Ionic will always apply its defaults for any property that was not provided by custom configurations.

 ### NPM Config